dimitramav/landmarks-api/README.md

 ### Installation Guide

 - Clone this repository [here](https://github.com/blackdevelopa/ProjectSupport.git).
-- Run npm install to install all dependencies
+- Run `npm install` to install all dependencies
 - Configure your database choice in the application entry file.
-- Create config.ENV file in your project root folder and add your variables.
-See confing_sample.ENV for assistance.
+- Create `config.ENV` file in your project root folder and add your variables.
+See `confing_sample.ENV` for assistance.

 ### Usage

-- Run npm start to start the application.
+- Run `npm start` to start the application.
-- Connect to the API using Postman on port 8080.
+- Connect to the API using Postman on port `8080`.

 ### API Endpoints